What is Your Why?

 Start with Why

 I’ve written about how “Why” is the most important tool you have, especially when it comes to branding.
-Simon Sinek, who is much smarter and more debonair than I could ever hope to be, thinks that word is so important he wrote a book about it.
-(If you’re more into TED Talks, he also did one of those on the topic.)
+Simon Sinek, who is much smarter and more debonair than I could ever hope to be, thinks that word is so important that he not only wrote a book about it but he also did a TED Talk on the topic.

 Every business has to figure this out for themselves.
 Most owners know their why from the get-go, otherwise they wouldn’t have started.
 But time passes, people come and go, and the “why” can get muddled.
 When building your brand, it’s essential that not only your owners and employees know why you do what you do, but your customers as well.

 Once you’ve worked out the why, or otherwise stated brand values, take a step back.
 Are those points essential to how you function as a business?
 Do they convey the feeling you want your customers to have?